steipete/steipete.com/_posts/2020-06-3-couldnt-irgen-expression.md

 We found [SR-12783](https://bugs.swift.org/browse/SR-12783), which explains the problem and is also marked as resolved.
 The OP used the binary Instabug SDK, which is partially written in Swift: a situation very similar to ours.

 > The binary Swift module encode a hardcoded path to a yaml file that only exists on the original developer’s machine.
-You should let them know that they need to compile their binary framework with `-no-serialize-debugging-options` if they are planning to distribute them to another machine.
+You should let them know that they need to compile their binary framework with `-no-serialize-debugging-options` if they are planning to distribute them to another machine. — [Artur Grigor](https://github.com/Instabug/Instabug-iOS/issues/368)

 > LLDB has an embedded Swift compiler that will attempt to load the `.swiftmodule` for each Swift module in your program.
 The binary `.swiftmodule` is embedded in the .dSYM bundle for LLDB to find.
 When `-serialize-debugging-options` is enabled the Swift compiler will serialize all Clang options (such as the `-ivfsoverlay` option added by Xcode’s build system to find `all-product-headers.yaml`).
 This works really nice on the machine that the swift module was built on, but obviously isn’t portable.
 We are working on lifting this dependency in LLDB, but that is still in progress.